zupan-app/zupan-app.github.io/index.md

 My dream is to dance and sing but I cannot do this right now (transitioning).
 In August 2020, I had a powerful call to launch this project.
 I will lead this project until is it alive... and leave.

 I am a Swiss artist, coder and entrepreneur living in the mountains.
-You can find details here: [lilybucher.com](https://www.lilybucher.com/).
+You can find details [here](https://www.lilybucher.com/).

 ## Values